 - Reviewing a piece's quality

-There are other platforms for having wide-ranging discussion and reviewing work.
-Here in the resonance sections at AltSalt, we ask that you try to cultivate this reciprocity muscle and offer resonance to storytellers as a way of practicing deep listening.
+If you'd like, we'd love for you to try cultivating this reciprocity muscle and offer resonance to storytellers as a way of practicing deep listening.
 And in turn, we hope you'll consider sharing your story as well!

 You can find more information about resonance in this PDF.